j1do/movie-watchlist/README.md

 * Add movies to your personal watchlist
 * Delete movies you no longer want to watch
+* Toggle dark/light mode for UI
+* Responsive and modern styling with clean layout
 * Real-time updates via API
 * Persistent data storage with MongoDB Atlas
 * Fully deployed frontend + backend stack